octobercms/docs/3.x/cms/tailor/components.md

 ---
-subtitle: Available components used by Tailor.
+subtitle: The available CMS components provided by Tailor.
 ---
 # Components